Glendon has a few defining features which, taken together, give our campus an unarguably unique feel.

 Our students hail from over 100 countries.

-Meet Isabel, a first-year Linguistics student from Columbia who’s blogging about her adventures studying and living in Canada.
+Meet Isabel, a third-year Political Science student from Columbia who’s blogging about her adventures studying and living in Canada.

 We’re home to Canada’s longest-standing International Studies program.